tlswg/tls13-spec/draft-ietf-tls-tls13.md

 alert.

-PskBinder.binding_data is computed using the same way as the Finished.verify data value, using the PSK as the base key and the portion of the handshake message up to but not including PskBinder.binding_data as the Handshake Context.
+PskBinder.binding_data is computed using the same way as the Finished.verify data value, using the PSK as the base key and the portion of the handshake transcript up to but not including PskBinder.binding_data as the Handshake Context.
+If the handshake includes a HelloRetryRequest, the initial ClientHello and HelloRetryRequest are included in the transcript.

-1. Marshall the entire ClientHello without the PskBinder.binding_data, but including the extension type and length fields.
-2. Compute the PskBinder.binding_data value.
-3. Append the computed value (consisting of Hash.length bytes) to the ClientHello.

-This means that the "psk_binder" is computed over a prefix of the handshake transcript.
 The actual ClientHello, complete with the full "psk_binder" extension is included in all other handshake hash computations.

 ## Server Parameters